mwbowers/mwbowers.github.io/concepts/program-structure/rpg-feedback-data-structures.md

 The .NET execution environment is completely different to the IBM i counterpart, but there are several pieces of information that have equivalences and can be reported back to the RPG logic, to allow it to run seamlessly.

 `PSDS` fields are defined in RPG by either their position in the buffer or by a reserved *keyword*.
-Note that the actual name of the member field is up to the programmer, and only those members used are defined in the Data Definition (the Data Structure size is well known by the compiler).
+Note that the actual name of the member field is up to the programmer, and only those members used are defined in the Data Definition (the Data Structure size is well known to the compiler).

 As for keywords, instead of *from/to* positions, a predefined name, such as starting with `*` such as `*PROC`, `*STATUS` is used.